 The remainder of the paper is organized as follows.
 In Section~\ref{section:methodology}, we introduce our methodology.
-In Section~\ref{section:application}, we introduce an application to distribution logistics as well as the considerations made in order to formulate the supervised learning task.
-In Section~\ref{section:results}, we provide results of various control policies and compare to baselines.
+In Section~\ref{section:applications}, we discuss two freight booking control problems, their state-of-the-art baselines, and how our supervised prediction task is formulated.
+In Section~\ref{section:results}, we compare our methodology to the problem-specific baselines.
 Finally, Section~\ref{section:conclusion} draws conclusions and highlights avenues for future work.